IT0506-HSC-A.01 Password Management and Complexity

 Practice

-1. All users with access to any systems, networks, and/or data while representing UTHSC are responsibly for taking the appropriate steps, as outlined below, to select and secure their passwords.
+1. All users with access to any systems, networks, and/or data while representing UTHSC are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.

-2. Any user suspecting that his/her password may have been compromised must report the incident to the Office of Cybersecurity and change all affected passwords.
+2. Any user suspecting that their password may have been compromised must report the incident to the Office of Cybersecurity and change all affected passwords.

-3. Any suspected or known compromised accounts will be investigated by the Security Incident Response Team in accordance with IR-001-Security Incident Response.
+3. Any suspected or known compromised accounts will be investigated by the Security Incident Response Team in accordance with IT0017-HSC-A-Security Incident Response.

 4. Shared accounts and passwords shall not be used except in the following situations: